mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 }
 ```

-By default, the execution is wrapped within the Transaction to make it more ACID.
+By default, the execution is wrapped within a Transaction object to make it ACID.
 The operations of like [InsertAll](https://repodb.net/operation/insertall), [UpdateAll](https://repodb.net/operation/updateall) and [MergeAll](https://repodb.net/operation/mergeall) are all packed-executions.

-## Bulk Operations
+## Bulk Operation

-This operation refers to a kind of execution that process all the data at once.
-This operation is the most optimal operation to be used when processing few thousand of rows (or even millions).
+This operation refers to "a kind of execution" that process all the data at once.
+This operation is the most optimal operation to be used when processing huge datasets.

-The drawback to this is that, it skips all the necessary checks of the underlying RDBMS data provider like logging, auditing and constraints.
+The drawback to this is that, it skips all the necessary checks of the underlying RDBMS data provider (i.e.: Logging, Auditing, Constraints and etc).

-To be specific, if you have created a list of Person like below and wish to save it to the database.
+To be specific, if you have created a list of Person like below and wish to save it in your database.

 ```csharp
 var people = CreatePeople(100000);
 ```

-Then you can the mentioned datasets in a bulk it like below.
+Then you can bulk process it with the code like below.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))